 8. La fin des haricots

-When something is “the end of the beans”, it’s the equivalent of “the last straw”.
-Either way, the frustrated person might then say…
+When something is “the end of the beans,” it’s the equivalent of saying “the last straw.”
+Either way, the frustrated person might say the next phrase on this list of French idioms…

 9. La moutarde me monte au nez